SuperOfficeDocs/superoffice-docs/user-guide/en/forms/create.md

 ### Double opt-in

 This option adds an extra layer of security to the form.
-If you activate this option, the person submitting the form must also confirm their e-mail address.
-This is done by sending them an e-mail when they submit the form.
-The e-mail contains a link they must click to confirm that the e-mail address is correct.
+If you activate this option, the person submitting the form must also confirm their email address.
+This is done by sending them an email when they submit the form.
+The email contains a link they must click to confirm that the email address is correct.

 > [!NOTE]
 > The link is valid for 30 minutes by default.